Frequently asked questions

 What time does the academy open and close, and how is the school day structured?

-Teaching times vary for pupils at Nelson Academy:
+Teaching times for pupils at Nelson Academy:

 Nelson Academy Nursery